 Tip 4: The Trendy – Fesche Lotte Flea Market

 Fesche Lotte makes the heart of every fashion enthusiast beat faster.
 At this flea market you will find designer creations or vintage treasures from the past as well as handmade jewellery at the stands.
 Besides, there is street food and musical entertainment.
-The flower workshop ensures creative variety and the up-cycling craft workshop entertains the young flea market visitors.

 Where: Kranoldplatz, Neukölln